What is effective studying to you? What is the process? What are the results?

-But what many students hear is “I been to Russia.”
+This sounds to many students like “I been to Russia.”
 The helping verb is so short and subtle that many don’t hear it at all.
-Students with native languages that don’t like to end words with consonants (Mandarin, Vietnamese, and others) have extra difficulty with this.
+Students with native languages that don’t tend to end words with consonants (Mandarin, Vietnamese, and others) may have extra difficulty with this.

 My advice to ESL learners is to take both written and spoken English seriously.
 They are surprisingly different.

 If you’re bookish, spend extra energy getting into conversations or watching English language TV.
 Listen hard for helping verb contractions.
 They will not be fully enunciated.
-Also, try reading sentences out loud in the spoken style, with a lot of contractions.
+Also, try reading sentences out loud in the spoken style, with a lot of contractions and linking.

 If you’re an auditory learner, take the extra time to go over written English and notice the verb tenses.
 Are you saying all of the helping verbs, at least in contractions?
 Do you write all of them?
 Try saying a sentence out loud, then writing it down with its fully spelled-out grammar.